Siphon880gh/devbrain/Web Development/4. Newest Generation - GraphQL, NextJS, Tailwind, Typescript, Web Pushes/Typescript/Typescript Fundamentals/Non-null operator.md

 This operator is a way to tell the TypeScript compiler that you are certain that a value is not `null` or `undefined` even when TypeScript's type checking would consider these as possibilities.
 It effectively removes `null` and `undefined` from the type of the operand, allowing you to access properties or methods without TypeScript raising type errors.

+Basically: When ts complains object is possibly null, you can use Non-Null Assertion Operator `!` to say, I'm asserting that this will not be null!

 ### When to Use

 You should use the non-null assertion operator when you have certain knowledge that a value will not be `null` or `undefined` at runtime, but TypeScript's static analysis cannot infer this.
 Common scenarios include: